oerc0122/MDANSE/Doc/pages/scattering.rst

 systems.
 Incoherent scattering from hydrogen dominates by far all other contributions.

-**Van Hove Self-correlation Function:** The Elastic Incoherent Structure Factor (*EISF*) is defined as the limit of the incoherent intermediate scattering function for infinite time,
+**The van Hove self-correlation function**: The *EISF* is defined as the limit of the incoherent intermediate scattering function for infinite time

 .. math::
    :label: pfx97